IHE/ITI.mCSD/input/pagecontent/volume-1.md

 - A Healthcare Worker searches for organizations active in the State/Province HIE that have been added since 2017.
-- The EMR searches for OrganizationAffiliations where the .organization is the HIE, the state is active, and the period.start is 2017 or later.
+- The EMR searches for OrganizationAffiliations where the `organization` is the HIE, `active` is true, and `period.start` is 2017 or later.
 - The EMR searches for details on the participating Organizations.
 - The EMR presents the results to the Healthcare Worker.